-We spent several hours with Ben looking at one of his most spectacular residences that he completed recently and another large ongoing project which I will get to a little later on.
+We spent several hours with Ben looking at one of his most spectacular classical residences in the UK that he completed recently and another large ongoing project which I will get to a little later on.

 Happily, this new breed of phenomenally talented young, classical architects is fueling a passion for the classical architecture in Great Britain.

-It’s not that it ever completely left, but there were the dark ages of the post-war period where it fell out of favor except for a precious few architects that are still practicing today.
+It’s not that it ever completely left, but there were the dark ages of the post-war period where it fell out of favor.
+That is, except for a precious few architects that are still practicing today.

 When we talk of classical architecture, we mean a clear attention to scale, proportion, the classical orders, mouldings, symmetry, balance.
 In short, what I feel is the most pleasing to the eye.
 At least, I and others think so.

 I’m a woman of my word and this post is about Ben Pentreath and his contemporaries, but strictly speaking, I should’ve done this post about the likes of John Simpson and Quinlan Terry— the established predecessors to the new breed of classical architects.
 They are the link that has kept the movement going, thank God!

 But, it’s okay.
 We can come back to them and others at a later time.

 Our first meeting with Ben was at one of his most beautiful residential projects.